contributorshipcollaboration/contributorshipcollaboration.github.io/content/blog/2024annualReviewContribCollab.md

 ---
-title: The year of languages
+title: A Year of Languages
 sidebar: false
 description: 2024 in review
 date: 2024-12-18